theron-wang/otr4j/README.md

 - ✔ Socialist Millionaire's Protocol for OTRv4.
 - ✔ Migrate OTRv4 DAKE state machine into OTRv4 Message state machine.
 - ✔ Redesigned Double Ratchet algorithm.
-- ⌛ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy Castle.
+- ❓ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy Castle.
   _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
-  - ⌛ ECDH operations
+  - ❓ ECDH operations
-  - _ Basic Scalar-based and Point-based arithmetic operations: addition, subtraction, multiplication. (ring signatures, SMP)
+  - ❓ Basic Scalar-based and Point-based arithmetic operations: addition, subtraction, multiplication. (ring signatures, SMP)
-- _ Support for skipped messages, keeping track of skipped message keys.
+- ⏳ Support for skipped messages and keep track of skipped message keys.
-- _ OTRv4 maintenance tasks (<s>session expiration timer</s>, <s>heartbeat timer></s>, refreshing client profile)
+- ⏳ OTRv4 maintenance tasks (<s>session expiration timer</s>, <s>heartbeat timer></s>, refreshing client profile)
     - TODO consider actual requirements: long-running application that needs to refresh as periodic action in its execution seems far-fetched with 2-week valid profiles.
-- _ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use cases:
+- ⏳ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive".
-- _ Clean up OTRv2 support.
+- Clean up OTRv2 support.
-- _ Clean up remaining TODOs
+- Clean up remaining TODOs
-- _ Review and clean up logging statements.
+- Review and clean up logging statements.
 Ensure that no secret data is exposed through logging.
-- _ Review and clean up comments to spot out-of-date quotes from the spec.
+- Review and clean up comments to spot out-of-date quotes from the spec.

 ## Architectural considerations

 Architectural constraints that are respected in the design.

-1. Correctness of protocol implementation.
+1. Correctness of protocol (and) implementation.
 1. Encapsulation of cryptographic material to prevent mistakes, misuse, excessive exposure.
 1. Design that prevents or makes obvious programming errors.
 1. Simplicity: restricted implementation to only as much complexity and abstraction as needed.